Thailand

 They can point them at guesthouses with optional bathrooms (some backpackers don't regard bathrooms as being essential in Thailand apparently - click on the thumbnail image to the right to see what I mean), pack them into minivans to get them to the nearest island, or tell them where to buy baggy fisherman pants and bandanas.

 Trang also appears to be the town of choice for a few expat farangs but it will only suit those people who are happy living without a lot of Western comforts.
-There isn't a lot of Western food on offer, only a few Western style shops and I didn't see a cinema or anything.
+There isn't a lot of Western food on offer, there are only a few Western style shops, and I didn't see a cinema or anything.

 My first day in Trang was spent just wandering around the area near to my hotel and the train station.
 It wasn't particularly interesting and I couldn't work out why Lonely Planet goes on so much about Trang being such a clean city.
 With respect to cleanliness, it was about average for a Thai city, no better and no worse than anywhere else.

 The locals were friendly and not money grubbing.
 In Thailand there is a direct relationship between how greedy the locals are and how many farang tourists are in the area.
-The worst Thais are found in the busiest tourist areas.
+The greediest, most obnoxious Thais are found in the busiest tourist areas.

 I had known for a long time that Nakhon folk have a bad reputation (which isn't justified, incidentally) but hearing similar things about the other provinces surprised me.
 Of course, you can't generalise like this by saying that everyone from a certain place is either good or bad but this is what a lot of Thais do.